AbbyDabbyDooDoesGitHub/Hawkshot_Gaming_Friend_Tracker/README copy.md

 ## Description
 Hawkshot is an app developed to help users keep track of and organize their gaming friends list.
 Users will be able to add friends with information including: which game they are from, if the friend is known in-real-life (irl), and any other notable information the user would like to include.
 We hope that this will help users make more informed decisions about who they would like to play with given they are feeling like playing a certain game/gamemode.

+The following is the User Story we made for the current version of the app:
 ### User Story

 ```md